General guidance and good practice for testing¶

 Use test doubles/stubs/mocking where appropriate¶

-If a test fails it should be constructed such that is as easy to trace the source of the failure as possible.
+If a test fails it should be constructed such that it is as easy to trace the source of the failure as possible.
 This becomes problematic if a piece of code you want to test unavoidably depends on other things.
-For example if a test for a piece of code that interacts with the web fails that could be because the code has a bug or there is a problem with the internet connection.
+For example if a test for a piece of code that interacts with the web fails, that could be because the code has a bug or because there is a problem with the internet connection.
 Similarly if a test for a piece of code that uses an object fails it could be because there is a bug in the code being tested, or a problem with the object (which should be tested by its own, separate tests).
 These dependencies should be eliminated from tests, if possible.
-This can be done via using test replacements (test doubles) in the place of the real dependencies.
+This can be done by using test replacements (test doubles) in the place of the real dependencies.
 Test doubles can be classified as follows: